CHILD CUSTODY ATTORNEYS WHO PROTECT YOUR CHILDREN

 11. Whether either parent was convicted of an act of false reporting of child abuse or neglect under section 13-2907.02.

-Speaking very generally, Arizona law favors joint legal decision-making and frequent and meaningful parenting time for each parent.
+Speaking very generally, when the parents are both fit, Arizona law favors joint legal decision-making and frequent and meaningful parenting time for each parent.
+This does not necessarily mean equal parenting time though it is often the starting point unless it is impractical or contrary to the children’s best interests.

 Joint legal decision-making is most commonly awarded when neither parent has any fitness concerns.
-But because neither parent’s rights are superior, it can lead to future litigation to resolve disagreements.
+But because neither parent’s rights are superior, it can lead to future litigation to resolve disputes if the parents cannot agree.
+The court cannot make a decision for the parents so its only remedy is to modify legal decision-making to give one parent the authority to resolve the disagreement.

 Sole legal decision-making is most commonly awarded when one parent has a history of significant domestic violence or substance abuse.
 More rarely, it also may be awarded when the parents cannot effectively communicate, usually when one parent is non-responsive or especially combative and hostile.

 Parenting time refers to the time children spend with each parent.
 There are virtually unlimited permutations of parenting time schedules, based on the unique circumstances of every case.
-One of the more common schedules is known as a 5-2-2-5 schedule where, as an example, one parent might exercise parenting time every Monday and Tuesday, the other parent would have Wednesday and Thursday, and the parties would alternate weekends.
+One of the more common schedules is known as a 5-2-2-5 (“five two two five”) schedule where the parents rotate parenting time according to a predictable and equal schedule.
+As an example of this type of schedule, one parent might exercise parenting time every Monday and Tuesday, the other parent every Wednesday and Thursday, and the parents would alternate weekends.
 It is called a 5-2-2-5 to represent the two week rotation where the first week Parent A has five days and Parent B has two days and the second week Parent A has two days and Parent B has five days.
 Some parents prefer a simpler week-on, week-off approach to equal parenting time.
 Where these schedules get more complex are when fitness or logistical concerns exist to justify restriction of one parent’s parenting time to less than equal.
 Because even when both parents are fit, equal time is not always possible or in the child’s best interests.

-It is also important to mention that while parenting time is never contingent on the payment of child support (meaning a parent cannot withhold parenting time if the other parent fails to pay), the quantity of parenting time awarded can profoundly impact the calculation of support.
+It is also important to mention that while parenting time is never contingent on the payment of child support (meaning a parent cannot withhold parenting time if the other parent fails to pay), the quantity of parenting time awarded can significantly impact the calculation of support.
+Unfortunately, this often leads to situations where a parent seeks more parenting time only to manipulate child support.